patschris/ObjectUnderMultipleInheritanceCpp/README.md

 The corresponding vtable's scheme that is produced by the program is\
 ![VtableMultipleInheritance](https://github.com/patschris/ObjectUnderMultipleInheritanceCpp/blob/master/VtableMultipleVirtualInheritance.png)

-Written in C++.
 Contains makefile in each folder.
 Use `make` to compile, `make run` to execute the program and `make clean` to remove the object files and the executable.

+Written in C++, Ubuntu 16.04

 **References** \
 [1] http://kaisar-haque.blogspot.gr/2008/07/c-accessing-virtual-table.html \